 Our faculty, students, and alumni have been at the forefront of research, theory, and institutional leadership for 50 years.
 Our training emphasizes the reciprocal influence of scholarship and clinical practice, and generates cutting-edge research, theory, & novel modes of clinical work.
 With a strong commitment to psychodynamic thinking and social justice, we are curious about how individuals are shaped by family, community, & culture.

-City College’s PhD in Clinical Psychology is one of the leading psychodynamically-informed doctoral program in the U.S.
+City College’s PhD in Clinical Psychology is one of the leading psychodynamically-informed

 The Psychological Center